-- Each constant defined within a <local-const-declaration> MUST have a constant name that is different from any other constant name, variable name, or parameter name defined in the containing procedure. - A constant defined within a <local-const-declaration> in a <function-declaration> or a

-<property-get-declaration> MUST NOT have the same name as the containing procedure name.

-- A constant defined within a <local-const-declaration> MUST NOT have the same name as an implicitly declared variable within the containing procedure. - All other static semantic rules defined for <const-declaration> apply to <local-const-declaration>.
+- Each constant defined within a <local-const-declaration> MUST have a constant name that is different from any other constant name, variable name, or parameter name defined in the containing procedure. - A constant defined within a <local-const-declaration> in a <function-declaration> or a - A constant defined within a <local-const-declaration> MUST NOT have the same name as an implicitly declared variable within the containing procedure. - All other static semantic rules defined for <const-declaration> apply to <local-const-declaration>.